isomerpages/cda-corp/_diseases-for-public/A to F/Avian Influenza.md

 animal products (e.g. unpasteurized milk).</p>
 </li>
 </ul>
-<p>Slaughtering, de-feathering, handling or preparing infected birds for
-consumption may increase the risks of contracting the avian influenza infection.</p>
 <p>There is currently no evidence to suggest that the virus can be spread
 through the consumption of properly prepared poultry or eggs, although a few cases have been linked to consumption of dishes containing raw, contaminated